Judiciary of the Czech Republic: Public prosecutor

 The only body capable of bringing a criminal court action is the state prosecutor.
 The State Prosecutors' Bureau (státní zastupitelství) is part of the Ministry of Justice.

 Advocate

 All legally educated persons providing legal representation in court (and giving advice and other services) are called advokát.
 To be allowed to legally practise law in the Czech Republic, an advocate must first obtain a master's degree from a faculty of law, a prospective advocate must complete 3 years of professional training crowned by passing the bar examination.
 He must then become a member of the Czech Bar Association (Česká advokátní komora).
 Members of equivalent bodies in other EU member states are also allowed.

 Lay judge

 Lay judges sit with a professional judge in the first instance of a non-specialized trial.
 They are appointed by local councils; by municipal councils (zastupitelstvo obce) in district courts, and by regional councils (zastupitelstvo kraje) in regional courts.
-The whole institution is a bit of a leftover of the communist idea of popularization of justice.